 Postdoctoral Fellow at Harvard Business School

 I am a postdoctoral fellow at Harvard Business School and the Laboratory for Innovation Science at Harvard (LISH).
-I am also on the job market this Fall 2021 for an Assistant professor position to begin Summer/Fall 2022.
+This coming summer, I will be joining Harvard Business School in the Technology and Operations Management (TOM) Unit as an Assistant Professor.

 I have a PhD in Management Science from Northwestern University, an MBA from Columbia Business School and a BSE in Operations Research and Financial Engineering from Princeton University.
 Before graduate school, I worked at Morgan Stanley and Microsoft.